graniticio/granitic/doc/tutorial/001-fundamentals.md

 01/Mar/2019:14:59:52 Z INFO  [grncInit] Ready (startup time 1.68654ms)
 </pre>

 This means your application has started and is waiting.
-You can stop it with <code>CTRL+C</code> and will see output similar to
+You can stop it with `CTRL+C` and will see output similar to

 <pre>
 01/Mar/2019:15:00:36 Z INFO  [grncInit] Shutting down (system signal)